cslysy/cslysy.github.io/_posts/2016-05-12-one-time-variable.markdown

 Variable `nameLabel` is used twice but in fact it is hidden one-time variable as invoking setter is a part of object initialization.
 We should always favour constructor initialization over setters.
 When we follow these rules in case of more complicated object structure then advantages are much more visible.

-Let's take a look on these three simple classes implemented in mutable way and used one-time variables:
+Let's take a look on these three simple classes implemented in mutable way:

 ```java
 interface SshAuthMethod {